Ursula Franklin: Holistic and prescriptive technologies

-According to Ursula Franklin, technology is not a set of neutral tools, methods or practices.
+According to Franklin, technology is not a set of neutral tools, methods or practices.
 She asserts that various categories of technology have markedly different social and political effects.
 She distinguishes for example, between work-related and control-related technologies.
 Work-related technologies, such as electric typewriters, are designed to make tasks easier.
 Computerized word processing makes typing easier still.
 But when computers are linked into work stations—part of a system—word processing becomes a control-related technology.
 "Now workers can be timed," Franklin writes, "assignments can be broken up, and the interaction between the operators can be monitored."

 Franklin extends the distinction between work and control-related technologies to the larger concept of holistic and prescriptive ones.
 This enables her to consider the social implications of how work is performed.
 She writes that holistic technologies are usually associated with craft work.
 "Artisans, be they potters, weavers, metal-smiths, or cooks, control the process of their own work from beginning to finish."
 Artisans may specialize in a particular kind of product, but they are always in total control of the process of production and each thing they make or create is unique.
 Prescriptive technologies, on the other hand, break work down into a series of discrete, standardized steps.
 "Each step is carried out by a separate worker, or group of workers, who need to be familiar only with the skills of performing that one step."

-Although the division of labour inherent in prescriptive technologies is usually associated with the industrial revolution, Franklin points out that such production methods have been used since ancient times.
+Although the division of labour inherent in prescriptive technologies is usually associated with the Industrial Revolution, Franklin points out that such production methods have been used since ancient times.
 Chinese bronze casting before 1200 BC for example, required a tightly controlled and closely supervised production process as well as a strict division of labour.
 Franklin writes that when she studied Chinese bronze casting as a metallurgist, "the extraordinary social meaning of prescriptive technologies dawned on me.
 I began to understand what they meant, not just in terms of casting bronze but in terms of discipline and planning, of organization and command."